Australia will send spy jet, missiles to help UAE fend off Iran

 Australia will deploy an E-7A Wedgetail spy plane, carrying 85 personnel, which will be operational by the end of the week, Mr Marles told reporters in Canberra on March 10.

-“What this aircraft will be doing is very similar to the role that it has played in recent times from Poland in respect of the defense of Ukraine,” Mr Marles said.
+“What this aircraft will be doing is very similar to the role that it has played in recent times from Poland in respect of the defence of Ukraine,” Mr Marles said.

 Australia will supply the UAE with advanced medium range air-to-air missiles.